 General provisions

 The following chapter describes the security policy that applies to the processing of messages and system information.
-The baseline security requirements hereunder are mandatory for the EMSWe CLD and its interface with the MNSW systems and be referred to as optional at national level (i.e. the local copy for the MNSW).
+The baseline security requirements hereunder are mandatory for the EMSWe CLD and its interface with the MNSW systems (referred to in this section as the “system”) and be referred to as optional at national level (i.e. the local copy for the MNSW).

 The national authorities may assign higher security measures on the system components they manage due to their specific needs and policies as long as these additional measures do not limit the ability of duly authorised MNSW users to access relevant information.

-In this section, the word “system” refers to the CLD and to its local copy for the MNSW.Security measures
+Security measures

 Access Control